Vamshi7676/DATA601/README.md

 # DATA601

-This repository is for the class introduction of Data science, code DATA 601 by Professor Chalachew Jemberie.
+This repository is for the class introduction of Data science, course code DATA 601 by Professor Chalachew Jemberie.
 I use this repository for uploading my coursework projects during this class and after completion of the course.